-Our utilization increased in the first quarter of 2024 compared to prior periods primarily due to the increase in pick-up activity, as well as a decrease in drop-off volumes.
-Average utilization for the first quarter of 2024, fourth quarter of 2023 and first quarter of 2023 was 97.7%, 96.4%, and 97.6% respectively; and ending utilization for the same periods was 98.2%, 96.5%, and 97.2%.
-Utilization is computed by dividing our total units on lease (in CEU) by the total units in our fleet (in CEU) excluding new units not yet leased and off-hire units designated for sale.
+Our utilization increased in the third quarter of 2024 as compared to the third quarter of 2023 due to an increase in container pick-up activity, as well as a decrease in drop-off volumes.
+Average utilization for the third quarter of 2024 and 2023 was 99.0% and 96.6% respectively, and ending utilization for the same periods was 98.9% and 96.4%.
+Utilization is computed by dividing our total units on lease (in CEU) by the total units in our fleet (in CEU), excluding new units not yet leased and off-hire units designated for sale.